Mother's Day Sale - Get $25 off

 • Frequent bowel movements (usually not diarrhea)

-Sometimes, overmedication symptoms can paradoxically be the same as those you experience when you have low thyroid hormones.
-These symptoms may include exhaustion, achiness, and weight gain despite feeling jittery and nervous.
+Sometimes, hyperthyroidism symptoms are the same as the ones you may experience when you have low thyroid hormones.
+Overlapping symptoms include exhaustion, muscle aches, and feelings of jittery and nervousness.
 Some people even describe their symptoms as flu-like.

 Limited offer